marcglasberg/assorted_layout_widgets/README.md

 });
 ```

-Since `Box` can be made `const`, it's good for creating colored boxes, with or without a child and
-padding:
+Usage example:

 ```
 const Box(color: Colors.red, width: 50, height:30);
 ```

-It allows you to make `const` large blocks of code.
-For example, the following code uses a `Box`,
+`Box` allows you to make `const` large blocks of code.
+For example, the following code couldn't
-and couldn't be `const` if we were to use a `SizedBox` or a `Container`:
+be `const` if we were to use a `Container`, a `SizedBox` or a `ColoredBox`:

 ```
 static const progressIndicator =
   Opacity(
     opacity: 0.6,
-    child: Box( // Can't use SizedBox or Container here.
+    child: Box( // Can't use Container, SizedBox or ColoredBox.
       color: Colors.blue,
       alignment: Alignment.center,
       child: Padding(